Code-Institute-Submissions/Ion71229-Milestone-1_SepResub/README.md

 - [Canva](https://www.canva.com/)

 # Acknowledgements
-I would like to thank the slack community for their great advice, tips and the code review.
+I would like to thank my mentor Adegbenga Adeye and the slack community for their great advice, tips and the code review.